 Zoomorphic Maps as Propaganda

-For the most part, these zoomorphic maps were created for propaganda purposes, portraying the world according to what point the cartographer wanted to get across.
+For the most part, zoomorphic maps were created for propaganda purposes, portraying the world according to what point the cartographer wanted to get across.
 In the past, these maps typically demonstrated blatant Eurocentric ideals as they portrayed non-European countries as animals, meaning that they were uncivilized or barbarian.

 For instance, a recurring theme of European maps from the nineteenth and twentieth centuries depicts the country of Russia in animal form, usually as a bear.
 Other zoomorphic maps are associated with strong nationalistic tendencies with the creator portraying his or her country with a strong identity.